-If you’re going to study or work abroad, you’ve got to consider your health.
+If you’re going to do education abroad or work abroad, you’ve got to consider your health.
 From navigating a new health care system to overcoming culture shock to figuring out where to buy a cold remedy, you’ll have new things to think about.

 assess and address your state of mind

 Deep down, you know that going abroad is not a magic cure for problems at home.
 Any physical and emotional health issues you have will follow you wherever you travel.
 New circumstances can even exacerbate existing issues into crises while you’re away from home.
 If you are concerned about your physical or emotional health, including use of alcohol or other controlled drugs, address your situation honestly before going abroad.